/api/transactions/locker/download

 Parameters

-This endpoint requires one query parameter:
+This endpoint requires two query parameters:

 | Parameter | Type | Required | Description |